Speedoc/eng-handbook/README.md

 An individual would be expected to build on their skills evenly and consistently - so that there is no more than +-1 deviation in their attributes achieved across the level framework.
 In other words, an engineer could be mostly L5 and may have one or two attributes that are L4 or L6 but we expect that they would build on their L4 skills first.

 An engineer is expected to achieve ~80% of attributes of the next level to be considered for promotion.
+You can progress without meeting every single ability and action in a level.

 #### Scope